theyak/ytmusicapi-php/README.md

 using this library for any commercial purposes as it is not considered stable.
 For commercial purposes, consider using Google's paid [YouTube Data API](https://developers.google.com/youtube/v3).
-Use of this library is at your own rick.
+Use of this library is at your own risk.

 ## About